brianbuie/node-kit/README.md

 ### Method fetch

-Builds and performs the request, merging provided options with defaultOptions If `opts.data` is provided, method is updated to POST, content-type json, data is stringified in the body Retries on local or network error, with increasing backoff
+Builds and performs the request, merging provided options with defaultOptions.
+If `opts.data` is provided, method is updated to POST, content-type json, data is stringified in the body.
+Retries on local or network error, with increasing backoff.

 ```ts
 async fetch(route: Route, opts: FetchOptions = {}): Promise<[